aeon0/botty/README.md

-difficulty | Set to `normal` `nightmare` or `hell` for game difficulty send_drops_to_discord | If 1 sends your drops to the discord channel "drop-log" custom_discord_hook | Add your own discord hook here to get messages about drops and in case botty got stuck and can not resume
+difficulty | Set to `normal` `nightmare` or `hell` for game difficulty send_drops_to_discord | If 1 sends your drops to the discord channel "drop-log" custom_discord_hook | Add your own discord hook here to get messages about drops and in case botty got stuck and can not resume loot_screenshots | If 1, the bot takes a screenshot with timestamp everytime he presses show_items button and saves it to loot_screenshots folder

  [routes]                       | Descriptions
 --------------------------------|---------------------------------------------